ASIA MARKETS: Asian Markets Mixed Amid Holiday Closures; Sony Sinks

 "There is rising optimism on the trade talks between the U.S. and China, although no details have been nailed down.
 The upside is limited as President Trump also mentioned that if the talks are not successful a new round of tariffs is imminent," Alfonso Esparza, senior market analyst at OANDA, said in a commentary.

 Among individual stocks, Sony Corp sank in Tokyo trading after the electronics company cut its revenue outlook for the year.
 Honda and Mitsubishi Motors also fell, while Nintendo and Hitachi jumped.
-In Hong Kong, insurance company AIA Group rose, as did smartphone-component maker Sunny Optical, while AAC Technologies and CSPC Pharmaceutical fell.
+In Hong Kong, insurance company AIA Group rose, but smartphone-component maker Sunny Optical slipped, while AAC Technologies and CSPC Pharmaceutical fell.
 In Australia, Rio Tinto and Fortescue Metals were down, while Woodside Petroleum and National Bank of Australia (NAB.AU) gained.

 A strong jobs report showing that U.S. employers added 304,000 jobs in January, far more than what analysts were expecting, lifted most major indexes on Friday.
 But Amazon disappointing revenue outlook caused some traders to steer on the side of caution.
 The broad S&P 500 index rose added 0.1% to 2,706.53 and the Dow Jones Industrial Average rose 0.3% to 25,063.89.
 The tech-heavy Nasdaq composite lost 0.2% to 7,263.87.